cmangos/mangos-wotlk/bot_readme.txt

 What it is:
 ===========

-Playerbot lets you add another character from your account as a bot that you can control and which will hopefully help you.
-Only characters from your account can be used, so you can have a maximum of 9 bots at one time.
+Playerbot lets you add another character from your account as a bot that you can command.
+Only characters from your account can be used, so you can have a maximum of 9 bots at one time per account.

 This was taken from the Trinity site, and modified slightly by me to get some of the kinks out.
-I reworked the priest class and also added a mage class and a warrior class, which are still in crude form.
-Any class can be used as a bot - just don't expect much in the way of spells or abilities until someone writes the code for them.

 Bots will only use abilities that they have - for example, a priest will only use the renew spell if it has been trained.
-Also, bot's equipment will lose durability like any other character.
-So every so often you'll need to log in and repair and train your bot.
+A bot's equipment will lose durability like any other character.

+All help is welcome be it through code development, reports from play testing or just discussion.
+Meet us in the MaNGOS forum thread.

-For MaNGOS 10816+
+For MaNGOS 11834+

 Commands:
 =========